alexeipopov95/event-tracker/README.md

 `$ python manage.py migrate`

 `$ python manage.py create_random_events` <= this command will fill the database with some data.
-It takes around 10 - 12 secconds.
+It takes less than 10 secconds.

 `$ python manage.py createsuperuser --user username`